RobertRosenbaum/HighDimLowDimCode/README.md

 Each .py file contains a script to generate the associated figure.
 Figures are saved into the Figure folder.
 In some cases, data is saved in the data folder.

-All software requirements are contained in requirements.txt
+The code relies on the python packages: numpy, torch, matplotlib, seaborn, and time

-Run pip install -r requirements.txt to install required packages.
+Detailed python package requirements are contained in requirements.txt

 To generate a figure, just run the associated .py file.